jawj/zapatos-docs/src/index.md

 #### 6.0

 _Breaking change (if you use schemas)_: Thanks to generous sponsorship from [Seam](https://www.getseam.com), Zapatos now supports schemas properly, prefixing the schema to table and enum names as necessary in the generated types.
-If you make use of Postgres schemas outside of the default `public`, you'll need to add schema names in the appropriate places (TypeScript errors should show you where).
+If you make use of Postgres schemas outside of the default `public` schema, you'll need to add schema names in the appropriate places (TypeScript errors should show you where).

 #### 5.0